 The answer to this is crucial as it may be the reason that your learner may be disconnected entirely from the training.
 Which would explain not applying what they’ve learned, or worse, not even finishing the course.
 If they don’t see the value in it, they will not take the journey with you.

-- Did you take the course?
+- Put yourself literally in the learner's shoes.
+Did you take the course?
 Read this article: Would You Take Your Own Course?

 - Watch someone take the course.
 How many minutes in did they start slouching and looking bored?